-- The school is small and this size allows us to consider all participants individually as well as collectively. - It costs money to be here, either directly or through access to other funding, and we know that this will limit those who can be at the school. - The ideational framework of an education without grades or certificates, a folk high school, or art school without specific outcome or industry, may be incoherent for some educational systems. - The landscape and infrastructure of the town in which the school exists is challenging for some bodies. - Our staff and other participants come from various backgrounds, countries and cultures but may hold biases that aren't always visible or intended.
+- The school is small and this size allows us to consider all participants individually as well as collectively.
+The school receives more applications than there are available places. - It costs money to be here, either directly or through access to other funding, and we know that this will limit those who can be at the school. - The ideational framework of an education without grades or certificates, a folk high school, or art school without specific outcome or industry, may be incoherent for some educational systems. - The landscape and infrastructure of the town in which the school exists is challenging for some bodies. - Our staff and other participants come from various backgrounds, countries and cultures but may hold biases that aren't always visible or intended.